roryp/evi-next-js-app/README.md

 - Detailed analysis reports that explain detected sarcastic elements
 - Integration with OpenAI's advanced language and vision models

+#### Text Analysis Features

+The text analysis capability provides sophisticated sentiment flow detection:

+- **Segment-by-segment analysis**: The system breaks down text into natural segments and analyzes each one separately
+- **Sentiment visualization**: Each segment is color-coded based on its sentiment (positive, negative, neutral, or sarcastic)
+- **Intensity indicators**: The opacity of each color indicates the strength of the detected sentiment
+- **Contextual understanding**: The analysis considers the full context of the text, detecting contradictions that might indicate sarcasm
+- **Visual sentiment flow**: The color-coded display creates a visual representation of sentiment shifts throughout the text
+- **Detailed sarcasm explanation**: When sarcasm is detected, the system provides a thorough explanation of the linguistic patterns identified

+#### Facial Expression Analysis

+The facial sarcasm detection feature analyzes visual cues associated with sarcastic expressions:

+- **Real-time webcam integration**: Capture facial expressions directly through your browser
+- **Snapshot capability**: Take and analyze still images of facial expressions
+- **Sarcasm indicators detection**: Identifies facial features like smirks, raised eyebrows, eye rolls, and other micro-expressions
+- **Analysis report**: Provides a detailed breakdown of detected facial cues and their connection to sarcastic intent
+- **Privacy-focused**: All processing happens on your device with secure API calls (no images are stored)

+#### Voice Sarcasm Analysis

+The voice analysis component provides advanced prosodic analysis to detect sarcasm in speech:

+- **High-quality audio recording**: Records voice with optimized settings for sarcasm detection
+- **Spectrogram visualization**: Generates a detailed visual representation of speech patterns
+- **Prosody analysis**: Analyzes key speech features including:
+  - Pitch contour (visualized as an orange line)
+  - Volume/emphasis patterns (visualized as red bars)
+  - Syllable boundaries (marked with yellow lines)
+  - Word flow patterns (shown as a gradient flow area)
+- **Speech rate measurement**: Calculates syllables per second to detect unusual speaking patterns
+- **Pitch variation analysis**: Identifies exaggerated or unusual pitch patterns that may indicate sarcasm
+- **Word boundary detection**: Highlights pauses between words that might signal sarcastic emphasis
+- **Combined text-audio analysis**: The system transcribes speech and analyzes both the text content and vocal delivery
+- **Detailed prosody data**: Technical speech pattern data is available for those interested in the underlying metrics

 To use the Sarcasm Detector:

 1. Navigate to the "Sarcasm Detector" page using the navigation bar